-North Korea threatens 'pain and suffering' ahead of UN sanctions vote
+N. Korea threatens 'suffering' ahead of sanctions vote

 North Korean leader Kim attended the glitzy event himself, where footage purportedly showing the explosion was played, accompanied by a full string orchestra.

+But Kang added both the US and South Korea believed in following a policy of "responding firmly (to) provocations through tough sanctions while leaving the door open for dialogue."

-Over the weekend, leaders in France and Germany waded into the escalating crisis.
+Over the weekend, leaders in Germany and France waded into the escalating crisis.

 German Chancellor Angela Merkel said in an interview with a German newspaper she would "immediately say yes" if Germany was asked to help end the crisis.